-Apple’s “apparent lack of interest in international markets” is costing the company “droves” of customers in Australia, Japan and Europe, according to an
+Apple’s “apparent lack of interest in international markets” is costing the company “droves” of customers in Australia, Japan and Europe, according to an Australian IT News article.

 Mac unit shipments for the recent quarter were 734,000, a sequential quarterly drop of 9 percent and a 14 percent drop from the same quarter a year ago.
 Australian IT News describes Apple as a company “going backwards,” partially due to is concentration on the US while ignoring other markets.
 The article lists a variety of ways in which Apple ignores its non-US customers: